-Home to over three dozen independent breweries that are getting attention around the world, Ottawa is a top destination for craft beer lovers.
+Home to over four dozen independent breweries that are getting attention around the world, Ottawa is a top destination for craft beer lovers.
 But don’t take our word for it – come and taste for yourself!
 Whether you hop on a brewery bus tour, attend beer events or sip suds in a local pub, there are plenty of fun and tasty ways to whet your whistle in Canada’s capital!

 You’ll find Ottawa’s eclectic breweries in trendy neighbourhoods, industrial parks or rural areas.
 Some produce traditional ales and lagers while others focus on IPAs, sours and even gluten-free beer.
-Their marketing can be funky or historical and hey sometimes make their own equipment and donate brewing by-products to local farms.
+Their marketing can be funky or historical and hey sometimes create their own equipment and donate brewing by-products to local farms.
 Ottawa breweries also support each other and their communities in ways that make you feel good when drinking local beer!

 Here a just a few Ottawa-area breweries that are worth toasting: